siavashsoleymani/uniqmastertest/HELP.md

 ### Up and running Documentation

-To run this project there three ways:
+To run this project there are three ways:

-* With docker based on the Dockerfile that provided on the project
+* With docker, based on the Dockerfile that provided on the project
-* Import the project to Intellij and run with the IDE
+* Import the project to Intellij and run with the IDE (Java 11 needed)
-* Using Maven
+* Using Maven (Java 11 and mvn needed)

 ### Guides